quru/qis/doc/api_help.md

 ### Parameters
 * `files` - Mandatory, binary - One or more files to upload
-* `path_index` - Mandatory, integer - The destination folder index, or -1
-	* If 0 or above, this is the index of a standard upload folder as defined by the `IMAGE_UPLOAD_DIRS` system setting.
-As a trusted location, the folder will be created if it does not already exist.
-	* If -1, you must specify the destination folder in the `path` parameter.
-* `path` - Optional, text - The destination folder path used when `path_index` is -1.
+* `path` - Optional, text - The destination folder path, when not using `path_index`.
   This folder path must already exist.
-You can use the [disk folder](#api_disk_folders) API to find or create a folder.
+If permitted, you can use the [disk folder](#api_disk_folders) API to find or create a folder path.
+* `path_index` - Optional, integer - The destination folder path as an index (starting from 0) into the `IMAGE_UPLOAD_DIRS` list in the system settings.
+These pre-defined locations are considered to be trusted, and for all users the folder will be created if it does not already exist.
-* `overwrite` - Mandatory, boolean - Whether to overwrite existing files if they already exist with the same name in the destination folder
+* `overwrite` - Mandatory, text/boolean - The action to take when a file already exists with the same name in the destination folder:
+	* `yes` (or `true` or `1`) - Overwrite the existing file with the new one
+	* `no` (or `false` or `0`) - Return a _file already exists_ error and do not overwrite it
+	* `rename` - Rename the new file so that it can be saved, leaving the existing file unchanged

+One of either `path` or `path_index` is required.

 As is standard for file upload forms on the web, the parameter data must be `multipart/form-data` encoded.